 Summer cannot get here soon enough!
 All the months spent indoors, waiting for the warm weather will finally be worth it when you bust out the swimming suit.
-If the thought of wearing a bikini has you nervous, there is still time to get your beach body back!
+If the thought of wearing a bikini has you nervous, there is still time to get beach body ready!

-Don’t worry, we're not talking about extreme, unsafe diets that deprive you of food and leave you feeling tired or irritated.
-Instead, we’ve put together the top tips that everyone can use to get the beach body they'll be proud of!
+Don’t worry, we’re not talking about extreme, unsafe diets that deprive you of food and leave you feeling tired or irritated.
+Instead, we’ve put together this beach body guide that everyone can use to get a physique they’ll be proud of!